bcmohr/my-tg-bot-template/README.md

-# Telegram Display Configuration Bot (Batter Bot)
+# Telegram Bot Template

-This Python-based Telegram bot facilitates remote management of PC display configurations through the execution of specific .bat files located in the same directory as the script.
-It is designed to offer a convenient interface for users to change their display settings via Telegram commands.
-Originally named Batter Bot after the intended purpose of running `.bat` files.
-Thus, `.bat`ter Bot!
+This Python-based Telegram bot is a basic template for building more advanced Telegram Bot

 ## Features